George Lattimore: Cradle of the World

 In 1923, Lattimore was promoting with Pathé, Cradle of the World, the "most marvellous and thrilling travel film ever screened".
 In a letter to the pan-Africanist W.E.
 Du Bois, Lattimore reported that he was having a "successful run" with the film at the Philharmonic Hall, where the SSO had also performed.
 Lattimore's letterhead by then boasted of the patronage of William of Sweden.
 In fact, the show received indifferent reviews and lasted only one month.

 The show, which seems to have been based at least partly on Wildest Africa, included a musical interlude to enliven the proceedings and to cover up the changing of the film reels.
 Sol Plaatje, the first General Secretary of the South African Native National Congress (later the African National Congress), who was desperately in need of money, was recruited by Lattimore to take the role of an African tribesman.

 Family

 Lattimore's brother, Robert P. Lattimore, was also a lawyer and practiced from the same office as George at 26 Cortlandt Street, New York City.

 In 1926, Lattimore married the British artists' model Dolores (Norine Schofield) in London, her third marriage.
 The marriage was described as "secret" in more than one American newspaper.
 The couple quickly separated but never divorced.
 Dolores died in 1934.

 Death

-The date of Lattimore's death is unknown, however, sources for Dolores make no mention of his death and an article about Lattimore appeared in the New York Amsterdam News, August 24, 1932.
+Lattimore died December 1963.
+Sources for Dolores make no mention of his death and an article about Lattimore appeared in the New York Amsterdam News, August 24, 1932.